Cyrus587/Practice-Projects-/README.md

 # Practice-Projects
-These are a list of projects I have done to explore different concepts in Java
+This is A compelation of Files and programs that I have written to further understand the Java Language and Python language

 These projects are unfinished and mostly Just scratch work I have completed these through Guided Youtube Videos and other blogs.